-Mr. Glenn Keys is a Director of Aspen Medical.
-Aspen Corporate Health provided flu vaccinations to CHN staff at the cost of \$2,464 in 2016-17.
+Mr Glenn Keys is a Director of Aspen Medical and Mr Matt Hughes is a senior executive with the same company.
+Aspen Corporate Health provided flu vaccinations to Capital Health Network Limited staff at the cost of \$1,172 in 2017-18.